 Same-Sex Divorce In Washington State

-Same-sex couples in Washington State, whether they are in a marriage, domestic partnership, or a civil union must dissolve their relationship in the same way their opposite-sex married peers dissolve their marriages—with a divorce.
-In many ways the same rules apply, but there are special issues for gay divorce in Washington State.
+Same-sex couples in Washington State, whether they are in a marriage, domestic partnership, or civil union must dissolve their relationship in the same way their opposite-sex married peers dissolve their marriages—with a divorce.
+In many ways, the same rules apply, but there are special issues for gay divorce in Washington State.

 Divorce Rates: Same-Sex vs. Opposite-Sex